 - There’s no guarantee that you’ll see a tiger, and you might end up disappointed.
 Book at least two safaris to increase your chances of seeing one.

 - Hotel Tiger Haveli is a decent budget option, and will cost you about Rs.
 2,000 a night (including breakfast and all taxes) for a deluxe double room.
 It might get a little noisy if there are lots of guests, though.

 - If you’re interested in contributing towards to conservation efforts in and around Ranthambhore, you might consider making a donation to Tiger Watch.
-The website hasn’t been updated in a while, but they do awesome work on the ground.
+They do awesome work on the ground.